Fernando Cavenaghi: Spartak Moscow

-Bordeaux
+Girondins de Bordeaux

 On 22 January 2007, Cavenaghi was sold to French club Bordeaux.
 He signed a four-and-a-half-year deal for a €7 million fee.
 Through an Italian passport earned by his ancestry, he could work freely in the European Union.
 On 3 February he played his first Ligue 1 match against Nice.
 In his first season, Bordeaux won the Coupe de la Ligue with a 1–0 win over Lyon in the final, with Cavenaghi an unused substitute.
 During the 2007–08 season he scored 22 goals in 35 appearances for Bordeaux.

 In the 2008 Trophée des Champions, Cavenaghi came on as a 70th-minute substitute for Alou Diarra in a goalless draw against Lyon at the Stade Chaban-Delmas.
 Though both he and David Bellion had their attempts saved by Grégory Coupet in the penalty shootout, Bordeaux were victorious.
 In the 2008–09 Ligue 1 season Cavenaghi helped Bordeaux to its first league title in ten years, scoring 13 goals in 29 league matches.
 The team also won the Coupe de la Ligue in the same season, with Cavenaghi scoring in a 4–2 home win over Guingamp in the last 16.
 The Girondins won their third honour of the calendar year on 25 July 2009 as they retained the Trophée des Champions with a 2–0 win over Guingamp in Montreal, Cavaneghi scoring the opening goal for Laurent Blanc's team.

 Cavenaghi signed for Spanish club Mallorca on 26 August 2010 a season-long loan with the option to purchase for €3.5 million.
 He scored six goals in 13 total games for the Balearic club, all in the form of braces against Real Sociedad in La Liga, and Sporting Gijón and Almería in the Copa del Rey.

 In January 2011 Cavenaghi joined Brazil's Internacional on a year-long loan, with option to make it permanent for €2.5 million.

-Return to River Plate / Villarreal
+Return to River Plate

 In July 2011, after leaving his contract at Bordeaux a year early, Cavenaghi returned to River Plate.
 He was appointed captain of the club, who had been relegated.
 He scored 19 goals in 37 league matches that season, including a notable performance against Gimnasia de Jujuy where he scored four goals.
 In his one-season back he helped the club capture the 2011-12 Primera B Nacional and gain promotion back to the first division.

+Villarreal

 Cavenaghi returned to Spain in August 2012 by signing for Villarreal, who themselves had fallen into the Segunda División.
 On his debut on 17 August, he scored in each half of a 2–1 win over Real Madrid Castilla at the Estadio El Madrigal.
 He totalled 19 appearances and four goals for the "Yellow Submarine", but cut his stay short in January 2013 Cavenaghi when he signed for Pachuca of the Mexican Liga MX.